MaRisk BT 3-Compliant Risk Reporting for Governance Bodies

 • Design of risk heatmaps and key risk indicators

-• Integration of governance, risk, and compliance topics in a holistic view
+• Integration of governance, risk, and compliance topics in a comprehensive view

 • Development of early warning indicators and escalation mechanisms